 Following self-reports, Campus Life staff will contact the organization leadership to review the behavior that occurred and what corrective action was taken.
 Assuming that the action taken by the organization addressed the misbehavior, prevented its re-occurrence, and remedied any impact on members, then the self-report would be documented in the organization file without additional conduct procedures.

 Should additional information become available or other behaviors occur to indicate that the corrective action or the self-report was not an effective resolution to the behavior, then formal conduct procedures may occur.

-Anytime a fraternity or sorority enters into an form of an investigation following a third-party or self-report the chapter leadership, local advisor and national organization will all be notified.
-If a national organization wishes to hold their own investigation we offer the opportunity to collaborate at any point.
+Anytime a fraternity or sorority enters into a form of an investigation following a third-party or self-report the chapter leadership, local advisor and national organization will all be notified.
+If a national organization wishes to hold its own investigation we offer the opportunity to collaborate at any point.